isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution1881.md

 ---
-title: 'Automated Deep Fryer'
+title: 'Hydraulic Nut Tensioning/ Hydraulic Torqueing Wrench'
 permalink: /productivity-solutions-grant/solutionrepo/solution1881
 ---

-## Automated Deep Fryer
+## Hydraulic Nut Tensioning/ Hydraulic Torqueing Wrench

 ## Overview

 **Description**

-An automated deep fryer machine streamlines the deep frying (cooking) process, allowing for pre-set frying functions on controls for temperature and timing; machine should have an automatic lifting function to reduce manpower reliance during frying process.
+The hydraulic nut tensioning or hydraulic torqueing wrench is used for bolting, especially in tight spaces.
+It prevents damage and unnecessary stress due to overtightening.

-Cost of equipment capped at $4,000 per unit
+Cost of equipment capped at $37,500 per unit

 ## Solution Packages Option(s)